oemof/tespy/docs/source/tutorial.rst

 Introduction
 ++++++++++++

-A pyte.network can be represented as a linear system of non-linear equations, consequently the solution is obtained with numerical methods.
-PyTE uses the n-dimensional newton algorithm to find the systems solution, which may only be found, if the network is parameterized correctly.
+A tespy.network can be represented as a linear system of non-linear equations, consequently the solution is obtained with numerical methods.
+TESPy uses the n-dimensional newton algorithm to find the systems solution, which may only be found, if the network is parameterized correctly.
 The variables of the system are mass flow, pressure, enthalpy and the fluid components on each connection of the network.
 Thus, the number of fluids you specify in the fluid list for the network and the number of connections determine the number of variables in the system:

 .. math:: num_{var} = num_{conn} \cdot (3 + num_{fluids}).